quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Cleartext Packets {#cleartext-packet}

 Cleartext packets are sent during the handshake prior to key negotiation.
+A client Cleartext packet contains:

+* Octet 0: 0x83 (Flags indicating long header and client Cleartext packet type)
+* Octets 1-8: Connection ID (randomly chosen)
+* Octets 9-12: Packet number (low 4 octets, starts at a random 31-bit value)
+* Octets 13-16: Version
+* Octets 17+: Payload

-A server cleartext packet contains:
+A server Cleartext packet indicating a successful handshake contains:

-* Octet 0: 0x83 (Flags indicating Long header and server cleartext packet type)
+* Octet 0: 0x84 (Flags indicating Long header and appropriate server Cleartext packet type)
 * Octets 1-8: Connection ID (server-selected value)
 * Octets 9-12: Packet Number (low 4 octets, random 31-bit initial value)
 * Octets 13-16: Version (echoed)
 * Octets 17+: Payload

-A client cleartext packet contains:
+Other server Cleartext packets contain:

-* Octet 0: 0x84 (Flags indicating long header and client cleartext packet type)
+* Octet 0: 0x85 (Flags indicating Long header and appropriate server Cleartext packet type)
-* Octets 1-8: Connection ID (randomly chosen)
+* Octets 1-8: Connection ID (client-selected value)
-* Octets 9-12: Packet number (low 4 octets, starts at a random 31-bit value)
+* Octets 9-12: Packet Number (low 4 octets, random 31-bit initial value)
-* Octets 13-16: Version
+* Octets 13-16: Version (echoed)
 * Octets 17+: Payload

 The client MUST choose a random value and use it as the Connection ID until the server replies with a server-selected Connection ID.
 The client's Connection ID is a suggestion to the server, as described further in {{connection-id}}.
+A server may respond to a client Cleartext packet with one of the two server Cleartext packets, using the server-selected Connection ID on only the final Cleartext packet that indicates successful handshake completion.

-The payload of cleartext packets contains frames, as described in {{frames}}.
+The payload of Cleartext packets contains frames, as described in {{frames}}.

 ## Encrypted Packets {#encrypted-packet}

 Packets encrypted with either 0-RTT or 1-RTT keys may be sent with long headers.
 Different packet types explicitly indicate the encryption level for ease of decryption.
 These packets contain:
-* Octet 0: 0x85 or 0x86 (Flags indicating long header and one of the two encrypted packet types)
+* Octet 0: 0x86 or 0x87 (Flags indicating long header and one of the two encrypted packet types)
 * Octets 1-8: Connection ID (client or server-selected, see {{connectionid}})
 * Octets 9-12: Packet Number (low 4 octets)